Jossyking99/alx-zero_day/0x03-git/README.md

-My second readme is updated
+My second readme
+This readme has just been updated